cortexlabs/cortex/examples/tensorflow/license-plate-reader/client/README.md

 Unfortunately for the Raspberry Pi, the $35 pocket-sized computer, doesn't have enough oomph (far from it) to do any inference: not only it doesn't have enough memory to load a model, but should it have enough RAM, it would still take dozens of minutes just to get a single inference.
 Let alone run inferences at 30 FPS, with a number of inferences for each frame.

 The app is built to be used with a *Pi Camera* alongside the *Raspberry Pi*.
+The details on how to build such a system are found [here](#creating-your-own-device).

 Since many developers don't have a Raspberry Pi laying around or are just purely interested in seeing results right away, the app can also be configured to take in a video file and treat it exactly as if it was a camera.